 \section{Subsampling setup and implementation}

 \lblapp{setup}

 In this work, we optimize the subsampling mask $\mbm$ over all 2D subsampling patterns.
-We realize 2D subsampling patterns in practice by subsampling in the two phase encoding dimensions of a 3D Cartesian sequence based on the 2D pattern, as illustrated in \reffig{implementation}.
+We implement 2D subsampling patterns in practice by subsampling in the two phase encoding dimensions of a 3D Cartesian sequence based on the 2D pattern, as illustrated in \reffig{implementation}.
 We denote the number of trajectories along $k_y$ and $k_z$ (the two phase encoding directions) as $n_{k_y}$ and $n_{k_z}$, respectively.
 For the fully sampling scenario, one needs to sequentially sample a total of $n_{k_y}n_{k_z}$ trajectories, which could take a long time to acquire in practice.
 Given a 2D subsampling mask $\mbm$, we subsample in the $k_y$-$k_z$ plane according to $\mbm$.
 If $\mbm$ has an acceleration ratio of $R$, the subsampling sequence only takes $n_{k_y}n_{k_z}/R$ trajectories and the acquisition time will be reduced by a factor $R$ in practice.
 One can obtain the slice-wise 2D $k$-space measurements $\ybm$ by taking the 1D inverse Fourier Transform of the raw 3D $k$-space data along $k_x$.
-We have implemented a $4\times$-accelerated version of the sequence we used in \refsec{martinos} on the Siemens IDEA sequence programming platform, using the subsampling scheme we described above. \reffig{prospective} demonstrates that the prospective subsampling version of our learned sequence achieves the same level of visual quality as the fully sampling version but only takes a quarter of the scan time.
+We have implemented a $4\times$-accelerated version of the sequence that we used in Section V of the main text on the Siemens IDEA sequence programming platform, using the subsampling scheme we described above.
+Figure 10 in the main text demonstrates that the prospective subsampling version of our learned sequence achieves the same level of visual quality as the fully sampling version but only takes a quarter of the scan time.
 This result highlights the real-world practicality of our approach.

-\section{Additional Validation on Out-of-Distribution Data}
+\section{Additional validation on out-of-distribution data}